noddy99/brewblox-boilerplate/README.md

 {"status": "ok"}
 ```

-Note the port `5080` is the exposed port in the `docker-compose.yml` file.
+Note that the port must be set according to what is exposed in the `docker-compose.yml` file (`5080` is our case).

 Then:
 - Switch the iSpindel on